Adolf II, Prince of Schaumburg-Lippe: Marriage and death

 The New York Times from 27 March 1936 reported that it was the worst Mexican air crash.
-All fourteen people died on board the airplane, ten tourists from Europe and four crew members.
+All fourteen people on board the airplane, ten tourists from Europe and four crew members, died when the plane crashed between two volcanos.
 His youngest brother Prince Friedrich Christian of Schaumburg-Lippe, who served as an adjutant to Joseph Goebbels, spoke out against letting Ellen be buried in Bückeburger Mausoleum next to her husband, because she was not of "Aryan origin".

-He was succeeded as head of the House of Schaumburg-Lippe by his brother Wolrad.
+As he had no children, Adolf was succeeded as head of the House of Schaumburg-Lippe by his younger brother Prince Wolrad.